tydingsl/professional-experience/README.md

 If you enjoy the role of Information Systems Specialist, you may repeat CSCI 290 for elective credit in the major.
 Alternatively, you may request permission to enroll in CSCI 390; this involves an application for promotion to Information Systems Manager.
 The manager role has a different set of specific responsibilities.
 The `3.manager` folder in this repo provides guidance for filling this role.

 The `personnel` folder is used on an as needed basis.
-It is the place for your personal feedback, goals, and plans related to your individual professional development.
+It is the place for feedback, goals, and plans related to your individual professional development.